 When the trigger point is mild, people complain of a headache and run their hand up and down the back of their head on one side.
 They often complain of a bigger area of pain and are surprised at how small the area is that they are actually touching.
 Sleeping with pressure on the back of the head and neck may bother them and disturb sleep.
-They prefer to get relief from ice on the back of their neck than heat and may complain that heat makes it worse, very quickly.
+They prefer to get relief from an ice pack on the back of their neck than heat and may complain that heat makes it worse, very quickly.

 They often do not know why or how this happened, unless there was an incident that whipped their head around such as car accident or a fall onto their back while holding their head up.
 In these cases of trauma, other patterns usually need to be sorted out as well.
 I have created this headache by working with a screen that is high on the wall in front of me.
-After hours of doing so, my head will start to get itchy and tingly before the headache comes on.
-It can also be caused by laying the top of the neck on the edge of a hard surface e.g. washing hair in the sink at a salon.
+After hours of doing so, my head will start to get itchy and tingly before a headache comes on.
+It can also be caused by laying the top of the neck on the edge of a hard surface, e.g., washing hair in the sink at a salon.

 You may get temporary relief with Ice and Stretch of the neck.
 Icing the back of the neck and then stretching by tucking the chin may offer some relief from the sensation on the back of the head.